 At one of the northern roundabouts on the Red Rock Scenic Byway is a sign for the Chapel of the Holy Cross.
 You’ll want to take a few minutes to detour for a visit.
 Designed by Marguerite Brunswig Staude and built in 1956, the Chapel is set into the Sedona canyon walls.
 It’s an engineered marvel that seems perfectly in tune with the natural setting.

 There are several small parking areas along the steep access road.
 A volunteer in a golf cart was there when I visited to guide guests to parking spots and to shuttle people from their cars to the Chapel.
-Several tour companies, including Sedona’s popular Pink Jeep Tours, include a stop at the Chapel on their excursions too.
+Several tour companies, including Sedona’s popular Pink Jeep Tours, include a stop at the Chapel on their excursions, too.
 No matter your religion, the simple interior of the structure is a quiet place for contemplation and the view of Bell Rock is one of the best.
-So it’s definitely worth it to make the climb to the top.
+So it’s worth it to make the climb to the top.

 4. Reflect at the Amitabha Stupa & Peace Park

 What’s a Stupa?
 I’m still not sure I really know, but I’m glad I visited during my trip to Sedona.
 The 14-acre Amitabha Stupa & Peace Park is located off of SR 89A in downtown Sedona.
-A meandering trail, lined with trees adorned with prayer flags, leads to the Stupa, a 36-foot tall Buddhist structure.
+A meandering trail, lined with trees adorned with prayer flags, leads to the Stupa, a 36-foot-tall Buddhist structure.
 Visitors are invited to walk around the Stupa 3 times in a clockwise direction, while keeping an intention in mind.

 Even if you choose not to participate in the ritual, take a moment to sit in one of the chairs located around the Stupa.
 It’s a wonderful opportunity, during a busy vacation, to reflect for a moment on the beauty surrounding the park.
 Several people told me that the park attracts wildlife, especially near dusk.
 If you time it right, maybe you’ll run into a flock of Arizona Mountain bluebirds or one of the local wild pigs, called javelinas.
 I couldn’t believe it when one crossed in front of me!